-This will be our second Christmas without him.
+This will be our eighth Christmas without him.

-He never said much.
+My grandfather was a man of few words.
 The adjective “quiet” fit him to a T. Still, he was there for everything.
 Impromptu dinners, horse-riding competitions, graduations, and especially Christmas.
-There’s just something about sitting on the couch next to your grandpa while “Miracle on 34th Street” plays on the Hallmark Channel.
+There’s just something about sitting on the couch next to your grandpa while watching “Miracle on 34th Street” together.

-This Christmas will only be our second without that strong, steady presence and wood-shaving-and-laundry-detergent scent that clung to his plaid shirts, so I don’t pretend to be an expert.
-But I have learned three things about combining grief and celebration.
-I’ll be holding these truths close come Christmas.
+This Christmas will be our eighth without that strong, steady presence and wood-shaving-and-laundry-detergent scent that clung to his plaid shirts.
+I don’t pretend to be an expert, but I have learned three things about combining grief and celebration.
+I’ll be holding these truths close come Christmas Day.

 Acknowledge it will be different.